 If you are conducting Nature-based Solutions in Canada we want to hear from you!
 Contact us at: camilo.alejo.monroy@futureearth.org.

-We began with convenings that engaged over 100 participants from South, North, and Central America, Europe, and Africa, representing the private sector, science and research communities, industry, Indigenous communities, and nonprofits.
-We explored the following themes and the following illustrations were produced from these discussions:
+To understand the intersection of NbS and digital technologies from diverse perspectives, we began with convenings that engaged over 100 participants from South, North, and Central America, Europe, and Africa, representing the private sector, science and research communities, industry, Indigenous communities, and nonprofits.
+The main themes and illustrations of these rich discussions are presented below:

 1. Exploring the connection between Indigenous worldviews and technology, including digital technologies: